-Her work is in the collections of The Israel Museum, Jerusalem; The Tel Aviv Museum of Art; the Haifa Museum of Modern Art; The National Museum of Women in the Arts, Washington, D.C.; and Texas State University.
+Her work is held in international private collections, and in public collections including The Israel Museum, Jerusalem; The Tel Aviv Museum of Art; the Haifa Museum of Modern Art; The National Museum of Women in the Arts, Washington, D.C.; and Texas State University.

 Cabessa has received awards from the American-Israeli Cultural Foundation (1994 and 1995); the Ministry of Science and the Arts Prize for Young Artists in Israel (1995); and the International Studio & Curatorial Program, sponsored by the NY Cultural Corporation Commission (2001).
 She has been a member of the Artist Pension Trust since 2012.